casualwriter/powerpage-md-document/README.md

 A simple document framework for using markdown as system documentation.

-Compose document is always a boring job for developer.
-When working on the document of "Powerpage", there are some markdown files composed for github (e.g. README.md).
+Documentation is always a boring job for developer.
+When working on the document of ["Powerpage"](https://github.com/casualwriter/powerpage), there are some markdown files composed for github (e.g. README.md).
-Thinking that it will be greated to make use of these markdown files to gernerate a web site for system documentation.
+Thinking that it will be greated to make use of these markdown files as system documentation, so write this program for [Powerpage Documentation](https://pingshan-tech.com/powerpage/doc/)

 Actually, the program only has one file. i.e. [index.html](index.html), in **pure javascript without dependance**.